SeanPedersen/seanpedersen.github.io/posts/vae.md

 To prevent the variational encoder of “cheating” by placing different samples far apart from each other in z (avoiding our desired property of smooth local interpolations) we add an additional loss term to our reconstruction loss function `L(x, x’)`, namely: `KL(gauss(z_mean, z_var) || gauss(0,1))`.
 This additional loss term is defined as the Kullback-Leibler-divergence between the encoders output `gauss(z_mean, z_var)` and an isotropic standard normal distribution `gauss(0,1) ∈ ℝ^n` forcing the latent space to be standard Gaussian distributed (achieving the desired smooth local interpolation).

+## Beta-VAE

+By adding a tunable parameter β (beta) to the Kullback-Leibler-Loss: `β * KL(gauss(z_mean, z_var) || gauss(0,1))` which is 1.0 for the normal VAE, we can vary how much we force the latent space to be standard normally distributed.
+This has an interesting effect on the structure of the latent space dimensions: a higher beta parameter promotes disentanglement of the individual latent space dimensions.
+Making them independent and often interpretable features.

 ## Show me the code

 Get your hands dirty and play around: [Python Colab Notebook](https://colab.research.google.com/drive/1f73wONMp8U2LvAmN0MNGyflqGFog0g2S)